katydecorah/katydecorah.github.io/adventures/_posts/2014-05-17-papscanee-island-nature-preserve.md

 This morning we went to the Papscanee Island Nature Preserve in Rensselaer.
 We started at the north entrance of the preserve, giving us a driving tour of the Port of Rensselaer's oil yard.
 We didn't think we were in the right place, until we noticed a trail head at the end of a dead end road.

-Right away were were greeted by a giant puddle.
+Right away were greeted by a giant puddle.
 We almost turned back, but we shimmied behind the kiosk and stayed dry.

 <div class="photos">